 So, how can I get through midlife without the crisis?

-It can help to meet with a therapist to help you take care of your mental health during any challenging times in your life.
+If you are single, it can help to meet with a therapist to help you take care of your mental health during any challenging times in your life.
 Perhaps what you are facing is an awakening about life.
 You’re feeling the challenge to enjoy and not waste the years you have left.

 You can use these feelings to turn things around.
 If you have a job you hate, maybe it’s time to find a job you love?
 Think about and analyze your feelings and work through them.